absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 Links an application contained within a BitBucket project to the project.

 ### **associate team**
-//TODO
+Links a team to an existing project.

 ### **jenkins build**
-Starts a jenkins build with the current project.
+Starts a jenkins build with the selected project.

+### **configure custom package**
+Configure an existing application/library using custom templates.

+### **configure package**
+Configures an existing application/library using a predefined template.

+### **create openshift pvc**
+Creates a new OpenShift Persistent Volume Claim.